lycus/mci/docs/terminology.rst

 the end of a `basic block`_.
 Only one terminator is allowed in a `basic block`_, and it must appear as the last instruction.
 All basic blocks must end with a terminator.

-TLS
-+++

-Abbreviation for thread-local storage.
-This is a mechanism by which each thread in a program gets its own isolated version of a variable.